superfaceai/cli/README.md

 ## License

-The Superface is licensed under the [MIT](LICENSE).
+The Superface CLI is licensed under the [MIT](LICENSE).
-© 2021 Superface
+© 2023 Superface